kroglice/MaskedFusion/README.md

 ## Acknowledgments

+This work was supported by project 026653 (POCI-01-0247-FEDER-026653) INDTECH 4.0 - New technologies for smart manufacturing, cofinanced by the Portugal 2020 Program (PT 2020), Compete 2020 Program and the European Union through the European Regional Development Fund (ERDF).

-We are very thankful to the authors of [DenseFusion](https://github.com/j96w/DenseFusion/) for making their source code available.
+We are also, very thankful to the authors of [DenseFusion](https://github.com/j96w/DenseFusion/) for making their source code available.